 We arrange participation in worship services and the sacraments of Confession and the Eucharist for the patients.
 We also help organise various leisure activities and events.
 Over 500 residents benefit from our activities, including around 200 disabled children.

 To meet the spiritual needs of the patients, we have worked with the institutions to set up chapels and areas of worship.
-At the church of Saint Blessed Xenia of St. Petersburg, a divine liturgy is celebrated weekly for the patients, followed by the Akathist to the church's patron saint.
-A chapel in honour of the Icon of the Holy Mother of God of Kikkos serves the spiritual needs of the patients of the Boarding Home No. 4.
-A divine liturgy is celebrated regularly, and all the patients can take part in the sacraments.
+At the church of Saint Blessed Xenia of St. Petersburg, a Divine Liturgy is celebrated weekly for the patients, followed by the Akathist to the church's Patron Saint.
+A chapel in honour of the Icon of the Holy Mother of God of Kikkos serves the spiritual needs of the patients of the Boarding Home No.4

 The supplementary education centre for children and youth ‘Kontakt’ recently hosted an event that many had been expecting for a long time.
 Young disabled artists received copies of the newly published calendars illustrated with their works.